 Over the two decades the KCO has become a prime exponent of cultural life in Klaipėda, currently setting its sights on national and international engagements.
-To date, it has performed at major music festivals and venues in Lithuania, as well as on international tours in Germany, Poland, Ukraine, Latvia and elsewhere.
+To date, it has performed at major music festivals and venues in Lithuania, as well as on international tours in Germany, Poland, Ukraine, Latvia, Estonia, Finland, Italy, Switzerland and elsewhere.
 Both at home and on tour it has worked alongside a distinguished array of conductors and soloists, including Saulius Sondeckis, Robertas Šervenikas, Donatas Katkus, Vytautas Lukočius, Modestas Pitrėnas, Martynas Staškus, Kaspar Zehnder, Aleksandar Markovič, Dante Anzolini, Mark Kadin, Reinhard Goebel, David Geringas, Mike Svoboda, Petras Geniušas, Andrius Žlabys, and Mūza Rubackytė.
 Some of these performances have been captured on disc “The Perfect Harmony of Sounds” released by the Klaipėda Concert Hall in 2009.

 KCO, soloist and conductor Alexander Paley (piano, USA)